-Stir the superfine sugar, lime juice and salt into the watermelon juice until dissolved.
+Stir in sugar, lime juice and salt into the watermelon juice until dissolved.

-To serve, pour ¼ – ½ cup watermelon syrup with ½ cup sparkling water in a glass.
+To serve: Pour ¼ cup watermelon syrup with a cup sparkling water in a glass.
 Top with ice and enjoy!

 Terrific Breakfast Treat: Cut up watermelon into bite-size chunks and place them in a cereal bowl, top with a fruit-flavored yogurt, sprinkle with a healthy helping of granola.
 Dig in!

 Watermelon Dippin’ Stix: Here’s a simple creamy snack or dessert.
 Cut watermelon pieces into 3-inch long sticks.
 Stack the sticks on a plate and serve them with a bowl of vanilla yogurt flavored with a touch of lime juice and chopped fresh mint or ranch dressing for dipping.

 Shrimp and watermelon skewers: Shrimp and watermelon are a wonderful flavor combination.
 This simple dish is great as an appetizer or light lunch.
 Start with a few wooden skewers, thread cooked shrimp and watermelon cubes on the skewer.
 Place on a serving plate and drizzle with Thai peanut sauce or ginger vinaigrette.